Osborne, Kansas

 Osborne is a city in and the county seat of Osborne County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,335.

 History

 Settlers from southeastern Pennsylvania founded Osborne City in May 1871.
 They named the settlement after Vincent B. Osborne, a Union Army veteran of the American Civil War, after whom Osborne County also is named.
 Osborne City became the permanent county seat in November 1872.
 A district judge officially proclaimed it a city in May 1873, but the townspeople failed to legally organize a government.
-Five years later, a second attempt was successful, and the settlement incorporated as a city in 1878.
+Five years later, a second attempt was successful, and the settlement was incorporated as a city in 1878.
 "City" was dropped from its name by the mid-1890s.

 A bridge was built at Osborne over the Solomon River in 1878.